commondataio/awesome-opendata-software/README.md

 * [JKAN](https://jkan.io) - A lightweight, backend-free open data portal, powered by Jekyll
 * [uData](https://github.com/opendatateam/udata) - Customizable and skinnable social platform dedicated to (open)data by Etalab
 * [Aleph](https://github.com/alephdata/aleph) - Aleph is a tool for indexing large amounts of both documents (PDF, Word, HTML) and structured (CSV, XLS, SQL) data for easy browsing and search.
+* [Magda](https://github.com/magda-io/magda) -  A federated, open-source data catalog for all your big data and small data

 #### Commercial